arun-kr-reddy/workspace/notes/operating_system.md

 **OS address space:** OS is not a seperate process with its own address space, instead OS code is part of the address space of every process, page table maps OS addresses to OS code

-**address translation in simplified OS:** places entire memory image in one chunk, OS tells MMU the base (starting address) & bound (total size of process) values (needs priviledged mode), MMU calculates PA from VA, MMU also checks if address is beyond bound, generates faults and traps to OS if access illegal (VA out of bound), OS updates translation information upon context switch
+**address translation in simplified OS:** places entire memory image in one chunk, OS tells MMU the base (starting address) & bound (total size of process) values (needs privileged mode), MMU calculates PA from VA, MMU also checks if address is beyond bound, generates faults and traps to OS if access illegal (VA out of bound), OS updates translation information upon context switch
 ```
 PA = VA + base
 assert (PA < VA + base + bound)